ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 This gets the `api/v1/whoami` endpoint and it extracts the `computedToken` value from the response JSON.

-Run this command to set the token value in your terminal.
+Run this command to temporarily set the token value in your terminal.
 ```
 export COMPUTED_TOKEN=$(bash extract_session_key.sh)